-Further, all non-collectively bargained employees hired on or after January 1, 2014, and Local 659 employees hired on or after April 1, 2014, receive an additional non-elective employer contribution based on the employee's age.
+Further, all non-collectively bargained employees hired on or after January 1, 2014, Local 659 employees hired on or after April 1, 2014, and Local 77 employees hired on or after April 1, 2017 as a Distribution Dispatcher or Gas Controller from outside Avista or who is ineligible to participate in the Retirement Plan for Employees of Avista Corporation, receive an additional non-elective employer contribution based on the employee's age.
 The table below illustrates the non-elective contribution rate assigned to the established age groups.